Basic Views on Corporate Governance for the Group

 The Company considers it important that the board consist of members who possess wide-ranging perspectives and a wealth of experience and specialized knowledge, as well as being able to reflect these properties in Company management through flexible thinking, and that their knowledge, experience, abilities, and other attributes are maintained in a healthy balance.

-Please check the skills matrix below, which is prepared covering such matters as the knowledge, experience, and competencies of each director and corporate auditor.
+A skills matrix is prepared covering such matters as the knowledge, experience, and competencies of each director and corporate auditor.
+Readers are encouraged to view the skills matrix below.

 The Board of Directors makes decisions on the remuneration for Company Directors and Executive Officers based on deliberations and reporting by the Compensation Advisory Committee taking into consideration individual positions and contributions to business performance.